Press Release: Theatre Centre Commissions Win Double

 24 January 2017

-Theatre Centre Wins Two Awards from The Writer’s Guild of Great Britain
+Theatre Centre Commissions Win Two Awards from The Writer’s Guild of Great Britain

-Touring theatre company Theatre Centre has won a double award from The Writer’s Guild of Great Britain, taking home Best Play for Young Audiences for both Rise Up by Lisa Evans and What The Thunder Said by Ed Harris at last night’s ceremony.
-With two plays nominated in the category, the judges chose to award both Theatre Centre commissions, celebrating the company’s commitment to nurturing the very best in new writing for children and young people.
+Touring theatre company Theatre Centre's commissions have won a double award from The Writer’s Guild of Great Britain, taking home Best Play for Young Audiences for both Rise Up by Lisa Evans and What The Thunder Said by Ed Harris at last night’s ceremony.
+With two plays nominated in the category, Vicky Ireland MBE, Vice Chair at Action for Children Arts, presented both Theatre Centre commissions with the award, celebrating the company's commitment to nurturing the very best in new writing for children & young people.

 The UK’s longest established touring company, Theatre Centre have introduced some of the nation’s finest playwrights to the TYA sector, including Roy Williams, Bryony Lavery and most recently Sabrina Mahfouz.
 Founded in 1953, new plays have been the mainstay of the company for over 60 years and are central to its founding principles of making work which is contemporary and age-specific, consulting and involving young audiences throughout the writing process.